shockscript/spec/src/methods.md

 ## Multi-methods

-A method may be defined more than once with varying signatures, being considered a *multi-method*.
+A method may be defined more than once with varying signatures, turning into a *multi-method*.
+Signatures must differ by the parameter list and not just the result type.

 ```
 function f():decimal {